SkylineCommunications/dataminer-docs/user-guide/Reference/Feature_overview.md

 > [!NOTE]
 >
 > - From DataMiner 10.2.0 [CU3]/10.2.6 onwards, Cube can automatically be upgraded to the latest version if [automatic updates are enabled](xref:DMA_configuration_related_to_client_applications#managing-client-versions), and depending on the selected [Cube update track](xref:Managing_the_start_window#selecting-your-cube-update-track) and on the [deployment method](xref:DataMiner_Cube_deployment_methods).
 This way you can have access to the latest Cube features even if you still use an older DataMiner version on the server.
-> - For many DataMiner web apps features, it is sufficient to [upgrade the web apps only](xref:Upgrading_Downgrading_Webapps).
+> - For many DataMiner web apps features, from DataMiner 10.3.0/10.3.3 onwards, it is sufficient to [upgrade the web apps only](xref:Upgrading_Downgrading_Webapps).
 However, to upgrade to a 10.5.x version of the web apps, the server must first be upgraded to at least version 10.4.0/10.4.1.
 If other server limitations apply, these are listed below.

 |Feature | Minimum required version(s) |
 |---|---|